Bill Wattenburg: Radio talk show host

 From 1972 to December 2, 2011, Wattenburg was the host of The Open Line to the West Coast, a talk show heard late Saturday and Sunday evenings 10 p.m. to 1 a.m.
 PT from San Francisco on KGO, AM 810 kHz.
 On the program, Wattenburg took calls from throughout the western United States.
 Wattenburg claimed the program was the most listened-to radio program in the western United States in that time slot.
 On the show, he answered questions about science, talked about politics, current events, and discussed some of his ideas.
 Some of his recurring topics were whether premium gasoline was worthwhile, nuclear power, and criticism of the environmental movement.
 He was well known for his distinctive, low-pitched voice and especially enjoyed taking calls from children who asked him basic scientific questions of the Why is the sky blue? variety.
-Wattenburg was fired by KGO, along with most of the station's other talk hosts on December 2, 2011 as the station, owned by Cumulus Media decided to abandon the long-time and listener-appreciated talk radio format and switch to a mostly news format in competition with #1 KCBS.
-KGO's Web site showed his former time slot would be replaced with Spencer Hughes.
+Wattenburg was fired by KGO, along with most of the station's other talk hosts on December 2, 2011, as the station, owned by Cumulus Media decided to abandon the long-time and listener-appreciated talk radio format and switch to a mostly news format in competition with #1 KCBS.
+KGO's website showed his former time slot would be replaced with Spencer Hughes.